 Kosi zone: Dhankuta, Morang, Sankhuwasabha, and Terhathum districts; Mechi zone: Ilam, Jhapa, Panchthar, and Taplejung districts; all in eastern hills, east of Arun river.

 5 (Developing).
 Language of recognized indigenous nationality: Limbu.

 Panthare, Phedappe, Tamorkhole (Taplejunge), Chaubise (Charkhole), Chhatthare (Chatthare, Chhathar), Yanggrokke (Yanggruppe).
 Yanggrokke, Chaubise and Charkhole are minor variants of the Panthare dialect; Phedappe and Tamorkhole are similar.
 Chattare is less well understood by other dialect speakers.
 The dialect spoken in Sikkim, India, is same as Panthare.
 Intelligibility among all varieties 84% and higher.

 Vigorous.
+Limbu is not replaced in any domain, though children now speak more Nepali than Limbu (UNESCO 2002).
 A main group in eastern Nepal.
 Home, religion; mixed use: Friends, work, education.
 Older adults and elderly.
 Some use among children, adolescents, and young adults.
 Positive attitudes.
 Panthare dialect is dominant in size, prestige, and language development.
 People prefer their own dialect, but are not negative toward others.
-Many adult speakers completed 5 years of school, and have good proficiency in Nepali [npi].
-Nepali used often, especially among youth.
-Limbu is not being replaced in any domain, though children now speak more Nepali than Limbu (UNESCO 2002).
+Many also use Nepali [npi], especially among youth and educated.
+Some also use Yakkha [ybh], especially women due to intermarriage.

 Priestly high language, known by some older people and priests, is called Mundumban.
 Traditional religion.